-Goldlife Summer Overnight Camps in the Czech Mountains offers fantastic trips to Koronov, in the very north of the Czech Republic.
-The week’s daily program is filled with outdoor sport activities including rock climbing, high and low rope courses, rafting, canoeing, biking, swimming and orienteering.
-Sport are accompanied by treasure hunt, scouting and games around the evening log fire.
+Goldlife Summer Overnight Camps in the Czech Mountains offer fantastic trips to Koronov, in the very north of the Czech Republic.
+The week’s daily program is filled with outdoor sports activities including rock climbing, high and low rope courses, rafting, canoeing, biking, swimming, and orienteering.
+Sport is accompanied by treasure hunt, scouting, and games around the evening log fire.

 Intensive on and off ice training is offered, as well as highly trained and experienced Czech and international coaches.
-Trainers make sure that all trainings are as diverse and multifaceted as possible so that there’s never a dull moment in any of the practices.
+Trainers make sure that all pieces of training are as diverse and multifaceted as possible so that there’s never a dull moment in any of the practices.

 Eurocamp offers 11 days of intensive camp programmes through July and August in the proximity of the Lužnice River – Southern Bohemia.
 Activities include hiking, football, volleyball, canoeing, ping pong, and many more.
 The week is supervised by English-speaking camp leaders trained to deal with a large mix of children from around the world, including Italy, Germany, USA, Georgia, Ukraine, Russia, Poland, Hungary, Slovakia, Korea, Japan, and the Czech Republic.
 With such a melting pot of nationalities, your kids will have a real change to improve their language capabilities and attitudinal skills.